helpers/handlebars-helpers/README.md

 * `{{value}}`

 ### Helpers that need tests
 We can always use your help writing tests for helpers.
-As of Monday, March 10, 2014, **24 of 123 helpers** require tests:
+As of Wednesday, March 12, 2014, **24 of 123 helpers** require tests:

 * `{{arrayify}}`
 * `{{block}}`